kangas/portfolio/MattKangas_Resume_2016.markdown

 - Led a geographically distributed team of 6 across Australia, Europe, USA
 - Worked directly with product manager and design lead to define product roadmap and deliver industry-leading UX
 - Delivered 4 major (stable) releases.
 20 distinct releases completed January-September 2016
-- Implemented beta/stable release channels and a 6-week release cadence
 - Rewarded for outstanding team performance at MongoDB World 2016 conference (June, NYC)

 *Integrations team: 3.2 cycle, Feb-Dec 2015*

 - Booted up new team with 3 direct reports, focused on commercial software to complement our open-source database
-- Project: MongoDB Compass, new desktop GUI for Windows and OS X
+- Project: MongoDB Compass, a new desktop GUI for Windows and OS X
     - Goal: Win hearts & minds of Enterprise DBAs by helping them understand data in MongoDB
-    - Key innovation: samples a database collection to infer a probabilistic schema, then presents query builder based on schema/data visualization
+    - Key innovation: sample a database collection to infer a probabilistic schema, then present query builder based on schema/data visualization
     - Public demo at MongoDB World, June 2015.
 Launched 1.0 December 2015
-    - Platform: Javascript using Electron framework
+    - Platform: Javascript/Node.js using Electron framework
 - Project: APM integration with New Relic and AppDynamics
     - Goal: provide complete solution for monitoring MongoDB-based applications
     - Initiated outreach to partner companies, led weekly meetings with them for 5 months